The Charles Sturt University Student Misconduct Rule covers actions that breach University expectations of student behaviour. It includes:

 - Academic or Research misconduct when related to your studies.

-Student Misconduct, if admitted or found to be true, can lead to sanctions which range from a warning to expulsion from the University.
+Student Misconduct, if admitted or found to be true, can lead to penalties which range from a warning to expulsion from the University.

-As a CSU student, you should understand your responsibilities under the Student Misconduct Rule and what to do if an allegation of misconduct is made against you.
+As a Charles Sturt student, you should understand your responsibilities under the Student Misconduct Rule and what to do if an allegation of misconduct is made against you.

 What is general misconduct? chevron_right